Flying Across the Country in a Small Plane in VR.

 Auto pilots are not in all aircraft but Cessna 172 with a glass cockpit probably going to have one.
 Simply the auto pilot can hold an altitude or heading or both.
 It is capable of helping you land but that’s a subject for another post.

-The auto pilot is easy to operate and once set it will maintain the altitude and heading you set.
+The auto pilot is easy to operate and once set it will maintain the altitude and heading your set.

 Altitude has to be set manually by using the rotating know.
-The display will shown the altitude you have input into the auto pilot.
+The display will show the altitude you have input into the auto pilot.
 Press altitude and it will fly to and hold that altitude.
-Note if your at 2000ft and set 4500fr for example ensure you manage the engine power or it will try and climb then small.
+Note if you’re at 2000ft and set 4500fr for example ensure you manage the engine power, or it will try and climb then small.
 Not ideal.

 Heading is controlled by the heading indicator and where you set the heading bug.
 The heading indicator bug is on the lower right hand side of the instrument.
 Rotate the bug to the required heading and the aircraft will follow your setting.
 In the example below the aircraft would turn from 000 degrees to 330 degrees.
 Now you can enjoy the scenery as you fly across the country in your small plane in VR.